-NMOSD can affect children as young as 3 years and adults as old as 90 years.
+NMOSD can affect children as young as 2 years and adults as old as 90 years.
 While MS is more prevalent among Caucasians, NMOSD disproportionately affects those of African descent.
-It is more common in women, particularly the relapsing form of NMOSD.
-70% of NMOSD patients have relapses after their initial symptoms.
+It is more common in women.
 The onset of NMOSD varies from childhood to adulthood, and the average age of onset is about 40 (about 10 years later than that of MS).
-In a more recent study published by Mealy et al.,1 of the cohort of 187 patients from three academic centers in the United States, there were 14 patients with onset as a minor, with only 5-8 being pre-menses in their development.
-Children with NMOSD are more likely to be NMO IgG seronegative.
+In a more recent study published by Mealy et al.,1 out of 187 patients from three academic centers in the United States, there were 14 patients with onset as a minor, with only 5-8 being pre-menses in their development.
+Children with NMOSD are more likely to be NMO-IgG seronegative.

 1. Mealy MA, Wingerchuk DM, Greenberg BM, Levy M. Epidemiology of neuromyelitis optica in the United States: a multicenter analysis.
 Arch Neurol.
 2012 Sep;69(9):1176-80.